-MvA: Firstly, to make your mark and make it boldly.
+Firstly, to make your mark and make it boldly.
 Secondly, but just as noteworthy, art communicates with and through the soul.
 It transcends language.

-SkyNews: What inspires you to create?
-MvA: For me, to create is the pinnacle of existence.
-To capture the beauty or to portray and express it in visual form, inspires me.
+What inspires you to create?

+For me, to create is the pinnacle of existence.
+To be able to capture the beauty or emotion of the human condition and to try to portray and express it in visual form - that is what inspires me.

-SkyNews: Who inspires you and why?
-MvA: Authentic people, open minds, and kind hearts inspire me.
+Who inspires you, and why?

+Authentic people, open minds, and kind hearts inspire me.
 Marc Chagall and Vincent van Gogh, both for their authentic mark, bold colour and love for people.
 Carl Jung for his work on the human psyche.
 The unsung heroes from our daily lives, who do things nobody knows of, to make the lives of others better.
-I salute these emotion of the human condition, and try men and women; their stories and their lives inspire me.
+I salute these men and women; their stories and their lives inspire me.

-SkyNews: If you could only paint or draw one subject for the rest of your career, what would it be?
+If you could only paint or draw one subject for the rest of your career, what would it be?

-MvA: It will most definitely include a human element: the human condition.
+It will most definitely include a human element: the human condition.
 It has been the source of inspiration for art for millennia and will continue to be.

-SkyNews: What mantra do you live by?
-MvA: Live authentically, have passion, see the beauty, cherish loved ones.
-For more information on Maritha van
+What mantra do you live by?

+Live authentically, have passion, see the beauty, cherish loved ones.

-Amerom's artworks, visit www.maritha.net.
+For more info on Maritha van Amerom's artworks, visit www.maritha.net.